oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - Unclear initial software requirements - the role of software in DH may be to facilitate exploration of data with a view to forming and evaluating scholarly conclusions.
 Such software may be written _ad hoc_ by researchers without any software engineering training.
 - Difficulty of obtaining funding for software maintenance that is not directly linked to new research; yet one of the reasons for sustaining software is to allow researchers without software development skills to benefit from existing developments.
 - DH scholars and software engineers have diverse perspectives, all of which contribute to achieving useful results.
 The requirements for long-lived research software need to address both scholarly needs and engineering constraints.
+- Research collaborations are commonly spread over multiple institutions, often in different countries.
 - Software development is a skill in high demand, and it is common for software developers to leave for better-funded work.
 This can result in loss of knowledge that is needed to work on the software.
 And software maintenance can be tedious, uninteresting work;  many developers would rather work on new software in which they have a greater sense of ownership.
 Loss of developers can be mitigated by attention to good engineering practices, but may needs effort that is not costed in a research proposal.
 - Scholars, who may themselves be able to write small programs for a specific purpose, sometimes fail to recognize that "You just can't do things for no money", especially when it comes to writing software to serve multiple users over an extended period of time.
 The effects of a lack of engineering resources may then be perceived as lack of competence.
+- The [Verovio design principles](https://book.verovio.org/introduction/history.html#design-principles) note that "digital humanities projects [...] have slow development cycles in comparison with the development of the technology itself".

 > Of course, not all DH software is like this, and some scientific software shares some of these characteristics, but on balance it is my experience that these characteristics are more typical of DH software.